 Science, religion, and epistemology.

-Politics and the seemingly inescapable evils of power no matter
+Politics and the seemingly inescapable evils of power no matter who's got it.

 How many times is too many to go back and look at someone's dating profile, given that they can see each time I do.

 Whether I'm as good a person as I would like to think I am.

 How to get revenge on the drug kingpin who wiped out my family and stole my father's pair of ancient heirloom swords when I was only a boy.

 Whether a golf club would be better than a 2x4.